Chrismarsh/mesher/docs/source/configuration.rst

 The ``mesher.py`` script needs to know where the backend mesher executable is located.
 Optionally use the MESHER_EXE environment variable.

+.. confval:: nworkers

+    :type: int
+    :default: Numbers of physical CPUs

+Mesher will use the number of physical CPUs to parallel various tasks.
+This allows for fine-tuning that parameter.

 Environment variables
 =====================